renproject/darknode-cli/README.md

 darknode destroy my-first-darknode
 ```

-To avoid the command-line prompt reminding you to deregister your Darknode, use the `--force` argument:
+To avoid the command-line prompt confirming the destruction, use the `--force` argument:

 ```sh
 darknode destroy my-first-darknode --force